soniaaparedees/soniaaparedees/README.md

 A bit more about me:
 - 🌱 I’m currently learning SQL and Tableau.
+Working to brush up Salesforce skills and become a certified Administrator!
 - 👯 I’m looking to collaborate on **data projects working with economic and/or financial data**
 - 📫 How to reach me: via email sparedes@smith.edu
 - 😄 Pronouns: she/they